minhnguyen290304/OTTO-E-commerce-Customer-Journey-Analytics-Product-Recommendation/README.md

 # 1. Business Objectives

-This project aims to understand how customers navigate through an e-commerce platform, identify factors influencing conversion outcomes, and explore how behavioral patterns can be leveraged to support product recommendation strategies.
+This project aims to understand how customers navigate through an e-commerce platform, identify factors influencing conversion outcomes, explore how behavioral patterns can be leveraged to support product recommendation strategies, and automate recurring reporting and monitoring processes.

-The analysis focuses on four key business questions:
+The analysis focuses on five key business objectives:

 1. How do customers browse, revisit, and interact with products throughout their shopping journeys?